-On today’s date in 1953, Maurice “The Rocket” Richard scored the 325th goal of his career to become the all-time leading goal scorer in National Hockey League (NHL) history.
+On today’s date in 1953, Maurice “The Rocket” Richard scored the 325th goal of his National Hockey League (NHL) career to become the all-time leading goal scorer in NHL history.

-A Montreal native, Richard played 18 season with the Montreal Canadiens from 1942-60, during which time he became the first player to score 50 goals in one season (1944-45) and the first player to reach 500 career goals (1957).
-In 1947, he won the Hart Trophy as the league’s most valuable player.
-Altogether, he played in 13 All-Star Games and was named to 14 post-season All-Star Teams.
+A Montreal native, Richard played 18 seasons with the Montreal Canadiens from 1942-60, during which time he became the first player to score 50 goals in one season (1944-45) and the first player to reach 500 career goals (1957).

 Richard retired in 1960 after helping the Canadiens win five consecutive Stanley Cup Championships.
 At the time of his retirement, he was the NHL’s all-time leader in goals with 544 career goals.

 For all his successes, Richard’s annual income was about $60,000 with a total worth of $300,000, he said in a 1960 interview with Sports Illustrated.

 Richard also worked in public relations for Dow Brewery and Quebec Natural Gas; owned part interest in a store that sold gas appliances plus a tavern he named “No. 9” after his uniform number; and refereed professional wrestling matches.

 2005 CANADIENS COINS

 In 2005, Richard was commemorated alongside his former Canadiens teammates Jean Béliveau, Guy Lafleur and Jacques Plante in a four-coin set issued by the Royal Canadian Mint.